 Engaging in behavior that is destructive, dangerous, harmful, obstructive or disorderly.
 Conduct that is unreasonable in the time, place or manner in which it occurs.

-Domestic violence refers to a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the reporting party; by a person with whom the reporting party shares a child in common; by a person who is cohabitating with, or has cohabitated with, the reporting party as a spouse or intimate partner; by a person similarly situated to a spouse of the reporting party under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Domestic violence refers to violence committed by a current or former spouse or intimate partner of the reporting party; by a person with whom the reporting party shares a child in common; by a person who is cohabitating with, or has cohabitated with, the reporting party as a spouse or intimate partner; by a person similarly situated to a spouse of the reporting party under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

 Intentionally making a false report of a bomb, fire, attack or other emergency.